ankitashanbhag08/learn-languages-shanbhag-ankita/README.md

 ## Demo of Language Learning App

-A demo of this application can be found here.
+Click on the thumbnail to view demo of the application.

 [![Link To Video](https://img.youtube.com/vi/IMr3McKi8ag/0.jpg)](https://www.youtube.com/watch?v=IMr3McKi8ag)

-### Time stamps in the video are as follows:
+Time stamps in the video are as follows:

 0:00 - 7:20 - Demo of application
 7:21 - 11:25 - Relevant code